Boscop/web-view/README.md

 It supports two-way bindings for communication between the Rust backend and JavaScript frontend.

-It uses Cocoa/WebKit on macOS, gtk-webkit2 on Linux and MSHTML (IE10/11) on Windows.
+It uses Cocoa/WebKit on macOS, gtk-webkit2 on Linux and MSHTML (IE10/11) on Windows, so your app will be **much** leaner than with Electron.

 For usage info please check out [the examples](../../tree/master/examples) and the [original readme](https://github.com/zserge/webview/blob/master/README.md).